Phone Number(▒▒▒) ▒▒▒- ▒▒ 05

 Tip # 7

-If you decide to book with us.
-Make sure you write down our address and phone, in case you misplace your phone or run out of battery life.
+If you decide to book with me.
+Make sure you write down my contact information, like the address and phone, in case you misplace your phone or run out of battery life.
 Also down load apps into your blackberry or iPhone with ride NYC and Hop Stop.
 These apps are valuable resources that will allow you to find your way around

 Once you decide to book with airbnb, don't forget to include your arrival time, this way someone can arrange to meet with you and not keep you waiting endlessly.
 Remember you are renting from individuals and not hotels who are open 24/7.
 You are staying with real folks who are not always at home...so make sure to include your arrival time in your email messages.

 Tip # 8